Battle of the Architectural Jargons: Difference Between Millwork and Casework

 Getting the basics right: Why millwork and casework differ

 This is the real difference between both woodwork types.
 Custom woodworking pieces such as custom wood paneling designs and furniture, commercial cabinet designs, custom storage are all part of custom commercial millwork and they are built on millwork shop drawings created according to customer needs and property requirements.
 For any finished product to be considered as millwork, it has to fit into space.

 So, how do you budget custom millwork?

 The standard thumb rule is that you should multiply the cost of materials at least twice or thrice to calculate the total cost of finished millwork.

 But, which is better – Millwork or Casework?

 The battle between millwork vs casework is an old one.
-Both types of woodworking have a unique advantage to using them and contractors end up using both of them in while building.
+Both types of woodworking have unique advantages (or disadvantages) for the construction project and, oftentimes, contractors end up using both on a single project.

 Casework offers quick storage options.
 They are ready-to-use and are offered in several varieties, finishes, and budgets.

 On the other hand, custom commercial millwork is unfinished and there is scope for further customization based on your specific tastes and individual requirement.

 Casework is mostly preferred by rental building contractors and hotel properties.
 You’ll find them in hotel lobbies, corporate offices, gyms, malls and many such commercial places which have a high footfall.

 Custom millwork is more expensive and private homeowners are usually the ones who go for it.
 It highlights your individuality and adds considerable value to your home or project.

 Whether you want casework or millwork, the decision lies on your budget, the kind of property you are thinking of developing and what is your construction timeline.

 If you have time, high-end budget and want your home to reflect your personal style statement, go for custom millwork.